HTTP API

 503 Service Unavailable We recommend retrying your request in an exponential backoff pattern

-5xx Server Error A server-side error has occured, please try your request again.
+5xx Server Error A server-side error has occurred, please try your request again.

 {